 Should you decide to seek a new role externally, avoid burning bridges.
 The business community is small, meaning networks often interconnect.
 Although you may have no intention of rejoining the organisation in future, you may find yourself sitting across from an ex-teammate at interview or at a business networking event.

 Negative sentiment may also spill into your answers at an interview and limit your potential to secure a new role.
 Ensure that you do not allow your current dissatisfaction with the organisation to negatively impact your future career.
+Just because the company was taken over, doesn’t mean you should forget the experience you gained there.

 You are responsible for your own career development and should consider all options in moving forward.
 Although this is a difficult time for you and for your organisation, you can use this as an opportunity to reflect on your career to date and drive forward with a renewed sense of direction and purpose.
 Negative sentiment and disengagement can derail even the most driven professionals’ ambitions, so try to focus on potential areas for growth and development, whether this be within your current organisation or in new challenges externally.